 In the computer lab, students will be able to practice their writing skills by actively participating in online discussions, accessing electronic resources, and working on assignments.
-On some days there will be in-class writings/tests.
+On a few days there will be in-class writings/tests.

-Learning is not "spectator sport", so keep up with your reading so that you can contribute by talking and/or writing about the current topic(s) -- plan on 4 to 8 hours of homework per week.
+Learning is not "spectator sport", so keep up with your reading so that you are able to contribute by discussing and/or writing about the current topic(s) -- plan on 4 to 8 hours of homework per week.

-Blended delivery does not involve less class time, but rather it allows you flexibility and the opportunity to organize your learning.
+Blended delivery does not involve less class time, but rather it allows you some flexibility and the opportunity to organize your own learning.
 You will find that you are working on a number of different activities at the same time.
-For example, you may be reading, conferencing online, researching, and preparing for a presentation during any given week.
+For example during any given week, you may be reading, researching, accessing online resources, and preparing for a presentation.